george-chou/acg-album/README-EN.md

 ```
 let cfg = "./config-37.json";
 ```
-Currently `Theme March 7`, if you want to switch to `Theme Rem`, change it to:
+Currently is `Theme March 7`, if you want to switch to `Theme Rem`, change it to:
 ```
 let cfg = "./config-rem.json";
 ```